 Recruitment is a two-step process, starting with a preliminary screening of applications, followed by an individual interview.

-The preliminary selection based on the application file is based on the following criteria: completeness of the file in relation to the required elements, suitability of the applicant's previous academic background in relation to the objectives of the master's program, the student's motivation, academic results, and recommendations.
+The initial screening of applications is based on the following criteria: whether the application is complete with respect to the required materials, the relevance of the applicant’s prior academic background to the objectives of Master of Science, the applicant’s motivation, academic performance, and letters of recommendation.

-The individual interview is based on the following elements: elocution and vocabulary level, language level (English), computer graphics and programming level (candidates must have a solid level in at least one of these two disciplines), professional experience and projects completed in connection with the Master's degree, consistency of career plans, motivation for group work, general knowledge, and extracurricular activities.
+The individual interview is based on the following criteria: speaking skills and vocabulary, proficiency in English, proficiency in computer graphics and programming (candidates must have a solid foundation in at least one of these two areas), professional experience and projects completed in connection with the Master of Science, consistency in career goals, motivation for group work, general knowledge, and extracurricular activities.

 Interviews enable candidates to be ranked, with applications either accepted directly or placed on a waiting list.